-Prior to appointing DGCM Board members, the Minister of Finance must consult with CUCM and the caisse.
+Prior to appointing DGCM Board members, the Minister of Finance must consult with Credit Union Central of Manitoba (CUCM) and the caisse.
 The Minister of Finance must have regard for the range of knowledge and expertise that DGCM's Board needs to discharge its responsibilities effectively.

-The Board governs the business affairs of DGCM and establishes the strategic direction that oversees the safety and stability of credit unions and the caisse, CUCM, and the Guarantee Fund as mandated by The Credit Unions and Caisses Populaires Act.
+The Board governs the business affairs of DGCM and establishes the strategic direction that oversees the safety and stability of credit unions and the caisse, CUCM, and the Guarantee Fund as mandated by The Credit Unions and Caisses Populaires Act (Act).
 The Directors operate under formal Terms of Reference for the Board and its Committees.
 The Board and senior management, as a team, complement each other's skills in directing the use of DGCM's resources to accomplish its purposes and sets the foundation for ongoing effective governance.